gklabs/covid19/README.md

 * Is there a vaccine ?
 * Why social distancing ?
 * Does wearing masks help ?
+* What are the different kinds of masks ?
 * What did Korea do right ?
 * What has Italy done wrong ?
 * Why are there few cases in the African continent ?